-This guide explores the seven best waterholes in the Blue Mountains where you can go for a quiet swim, including details on how to find them.
+Find the best waterholes in the Blue Mountains, where you can go for a quiet swim amidst beautiful natural surroundings.

 There is nothing quite like swimming in an idyllic natural waterhole in the Blue Mountains, ideally with a beautiful waterfall dropping into the pool.
 But going for a dip is not the only reason to visit these wild swimming holes.
 The exciting bushwalking trails to get to these spots are just as enjoyable.